 Concentrations of methane increased in every successive time step, as did concentrations of detected n-alkanes.
 Except for the beginning of the experiment, molar concentrations of C1 and ∑C2–4 were very similar and increased almost in unison.

 Alkenes (ethylene and propylene, Fig. 2D–E) rose in concentration with every increase in temperature, indicating generation of unsaturated hydrocarbons via thermolytic processes.
 While concentrations of n-alkanes increased monotonically from the beginning to end of each temperature stage, the concentrations of alkenes remained constant—or in the 350 °C stage, trended downwards—with time during each stage.
 Concentrations of alkenes consistent with thermodynamic equilibrium at measured H2 concentrations are on the order of ~10−7.4 and ~10−6.6 mol/kg for ethylene and propylene, respectively, at 350 °C (Shock et al., 1989; Shock and Helgeson, 1990).
 Measured concentrations of alkenes were ~2 orders of magnitude higher than alkane-alkene equilibrium predictions, indicating strong disequilibrium in the relative concentration of alkenes and alkanes.
+Some portion of the ~10−6.5 mol/kg of these alkenes present at time point #1 could have been indigenous to the source rock (i.e., adsorbed and leached out during initial heating).

 Evidence from hydrothermal experiments suggests that metastable, reversible alkane/alkene equilibrium should be attained under hydrothermal conditions with half-equilibration times of several hundred hours or less at temperatures of 325 to 350 °C (Seewald, 1994, 2001).
 Failure to achieve thermodynamic equilibrium within these timescales indicates that generation of thermogenic alkenes occurs concurrently with alkane/alkene hydrogen exchange.
 Various pyrolysis experiments have reported alkene production (Huizinga et al., 1987; Leif and Simoneit, 2000), lending further support to the hypothesis that continued production of alkenes competes with their conversion into alkanes via hydrogenation at these temperatures and timescales and under redox conditions characterizing hydrothermal maturation of organic-rich mudrocks.

 Unlike the C2+ alkanes, methane cannot dehydrogenate to form an alkene.
 Hence, hydrogen exchange of methane requires that the very stable C–H bond be broken.
-Under certain conditions, generally requiring the absence of water or other catalyst poisons, methane exchanges hydrogen over certain catalytic materials such as γ-alumina at room temperature over hours to days (Sattler, 2018, and refs. therein; or with organometallic catalysts under even colder conditions, Golden et al., 2001).
+Under certain conditions, generally requiring the absence of water or other catalyst poisons, methane exchanges hydrogen over certain catalytic materials such as γ-alumina at room temperature over hours to days (Sattler, 2018, and refs. therein) or with organometallic catalysts under even colder conditions (Golden et al., 2001).
 However, such catalysts in their active forms are not known to occur naturally in aqueous environments.
-Experiments conducted by Reeves et al. (2012) with aqueous methane in the presence of iron-bearing minerals in similar flexible-cell Au-TiO2 reaction vessels revealed only minimal potential exchange over several months, even at temperatures as high as 323 °C. Recently, Turner et al. (unpublished / under review) conducted a set of experiments in flexible gold-cell hydrothermal reactors with CH4 dissolved in supercritical water at 376 to 420 °C to specifically constrain the rate of CH4–H2O hydrogen isotope exchange.
+Experiments conducted by Reeves et al. (2012) with aqueous methane in the presence of iron-bearing minerals in similar flexible-cell Au-TiO2 reaction vessels revealed only minimal potential exchange over several months, even at temperatures as high as 323 °C. Recently, Turner et al. (2022) conducted a set of experiments in flexible gold-cell hydrothermal reactors with CH4 dissolved in supercritical water at 376 to 420 °C to specifically constrain the rate of CH4–H2O hydrogen isotope exchange.
 Their results confirm that exchange occurs over timescales of hundreds of years at 300 °C and tens of years at 350 °C (half-exchange time, τ1/2), much longer than the duration of our experiment.

 Production of deuterated methane isotopologues